 When it comes to security layers, however, more is not always better.
 A recent study by Absolute found that endpoint complexity is to blame for much of the failure of security tools.
 With so many security tools on a device all competing for the same resources, inevitably they collide and eventually fail.

 Additionally, 70% of organizations do not regularly test security controls on the endpoint, and they don’t have oversight when a device goes missing, or if there’s sensitive data hidden on the endpoint.

 Instead, IT teams need to ensure that all endpoints are deployed with specific, automated endpoint security solutions and that those solutions are resilient to attempts to break or compromise them.

 3. Add Persistent Visibility Over Endpoints

-Your team can ensure that the layers you do deploy remain operational and effective, despite attempts to disable them (which is often the first step in any malware attack).
+Enterprises can ensure that the layers that are deployed remain operational and effective, despite attempts to disable them (which is often the first step in any malware attack).
 For organizations in highly regulated industries such as healthcare and finance, this added protection can help prove the health and efficacy of endpoint security controls for compliance situations.

-Traditional incident responses usually involve manual remediation, patches, and updates — all of which increase the dwell time of dark assets, and increase the likelihood of errors and ongoing risk.
-Absolute’s persistent self-healing endpoint security gives enterprises the ability to reduce the dwell time of a dark asset, reducing the chance of it becoming a breach vector and – if it does happen – offering near real-time remediation at the source.
+Traditional incident responses usually involve manual remediation, patches, and updates — all of which increase the dwell time (the duration a threat actor has undetected access in a network), and increase the likelihood of errors leading to ongoing risk.
+Absolute’s persistent, self-healing endpoint security gives enterprises the ability to reduce the dwell time of an at-risk device, reducing the chance of it becoming a breach vector and – if it does happen – offering near real-time remediation at the source.

-There is no silver bullet when it comes to data security, whether that’s endpoint security or network security.
-We believe it’s important to take a layered approach to data security that is reinforced by technology to help target-harden your security posture, and optimize your threat detection and remediation capabilities.
-To learn more, visit Absolute.com
+There is no silver bullet when it comes to data security.
+You can, however, take a layered approach that is reinforced by technology to help harden your security posture and optimize your threat detection and remediation capabilities.
+To learn more, read the 2019 Endpoint Security Trends Report